bhk/rio/syntax.md

 indented more than that.

-Additional blocks begin where a line is encountered that (a) is indented more than its parent block and (b) contains a statement (discussed below).
+Additional blocks begin where a line is encountered that (a) is indented more than its parent block and (b) contains block-level syntax.
 The indentation of that line defines the indentation of a new, nested block that includes all subsequent, contiguous lines that are indented that much or more.
 Physical lines that are more indented than the first line of a logical line but are not part of a nested block are called continuation lines.

+*Block-level syntax* includes statements and match cases, as described below.
+In practice, distinguishing such a line from a valid continuation line is relatively simple because it begins with one of a small number of keywords or it contains the initial portion of one of the following "binding" forms: `Pattern => Expr`, `Params <- Expr`, `Var = Expr` and other assignment variants (`:=', `+=`, ...).

 The logical structure of a Rio module, therefore, is a block.
 A block is a sequence of logical lines.
 A logical line is a sequence of physical lines